GovAlta/adsp-monorepo/docs/tutorials/access-service/front-end-access.md

 Most DDD applications however, require a user to login before gaining access to resources.
 The user authentication process yields a JWT containing the essential information that ADSP uses to authorize a request.
 However, this means that your users must be authorized to use ADSP and have all the roles and permissions that a client must have for the same purpose.
 There are a few ways to set up user roles.

-- If your application has relatively few users, you can set the roles by:
+If your application has relatively few users, you can set the roles by:

 - logging in to the Keycloak admin panel
 - selecting Users from the left hand side menu
 - selecting the _Role Mapping_ tab
 - adding the appropriate roles.

-- if you register users on the fly, you can add roles via one of the Keycloak APIs. e.g.
+If you register users on the fly, you can add roles via one of the Keycloak APIs. e.g.

 ```
 curl -X POST 'https://access-uat.alberta.ca/auth/admin/realms/{realm}/users/{user-id}/role-mappings/realm' \